matcom/hulk/docs/expressions.md

 HULK is ultimately an expression-based language.
 Most of the syntactic constructions in HULK are expressions, including the body of all functions, loops, and any other block of code.

-The body of a program in HULK always ends with a single global expression (and a final semicolon) that serves as the entrypoint of the program.
+The body of a program in HULK always ends with a single global expression (and, if necessary, a final semicolon) that serves as the entrypoint of the program.
 This means that, of course, a program in HULK can consist of just one global expression.

 For example, the following is a valid program in HULK: